Search This Blog

 1. Weaknesses of K-pop Production Companies and Opportunities for TV Stations

 The reason behind the rise of talent shows as the main content of TV stations is the changing media environment.
 The media landscape of the Internet has meant that one-way broadcasts no longer appeal to audiences.
 Two-way interactivity has become the default format for media consumers.
-Broadcasters find it harder to engage younger and older generations with one-way programs.
+Broadcasters find it harder to engage both younger and older generations with one-way programs.

 2. Fraud and Corruption

 It all starts with money.
-Broadcasters need to make a profit, and the winning artist is a valuable commodity created by the broadcaster, managing roles and selling that commodity is difficult for the broadcaster.
-For one thing, it's not in their wheelhouse, and it causes a conflict of interest.
+Broadcasters need to make a profit, and the winning artist is a valuable commodity created by the broadcaster.
+Managing roles and selling that commodity is difficult for the broadcaster.
+For one thing, it’s not in their wheelhouse, and it causes a conflict of interest.
 When an artist was tagged as a survival show alum, other stations were reluctant to cast them on their shows.
 This was because other stations also had their survival shows that they produced and aired, and they had to promote the artists from those shows.

 3. Solution

-* References and quotations:
+* References and Quotations:

 https://www.koreatimes.co.kr/www/art/2024/08/398_348556.html